MSISLAM-04/statistical-laws/README.md

 # statistical-laws
+In this notebook I will try to explain some of the concepts of statistical laws in dynamical systems.
-Statistical laws in dynamical systems
+Part 1: hyperbolic dynamical systems